-The available solutions for co-registration of Tobii Pro screen-based eye tracking data with other biometric data will be mainly determined by the eye tracking recording software that is used.
-In the following tables, you can find an overview of the available Tobii Pro solutions for co-registration of screen-based eye trackers with other devices.
+The available solutions for co-registration of Tobii Pro eye tracking data with other data streams will be mainly determined by the eye tracking recording software that is used.
+In the following tables, you can find an overview of the available Tobii Pro solutions for co-registration of screen-based and wearable eye trackers with other devices.